 All are welcome to apply (international and U.S.), though the course is primarily designed for the following:

 - Graduate students with at least two years of scientific research experience

-Registration for the course is $875, which includes tuition, curriculum materials, lunches, snacks, several dinners, and dorm accommodations (single rooms) for six nights.
+The registration fee for the course is $875, which includes tuition, curriculum materials, lunches, snacks, several dinners, and dorm accommodations for six nights.
 Participants are responsible for all travel to and from both locations.

-Thanks to support from Biogen, partial scholarships will be available ranging from $200-$400, with priority given to those with the greatest need.
+Thanks to generous support from Biogen, partial scholarships will be available ranging from $200-$400, with priority given to those with the greatest need.